Devolutions/devolutions-crypto/README.md

 1. Derives the secret into a key using SHA256.
 2. Generate a random 192bits nonce.
 3. Encrypt the data using the encryption key and the nonce with the XChaCha20Poly1305 AEAD.
-5. Final: 4 version bytes + 24 IV bytes + data + 16 authentication tag.
+5. Final: 4 version bytes + 24 IV bytes + data + 16 authentication tag bytes.

 #### HashPassword
 1. Generate a random 256bits salt.